-Welcome to the ESPN's "Streak for the Cash" - a challenging MONTHLY game that puts your sports knowledge to the ultimate test.
+Welcome to the ESPN's "Streak for the Cash" - a challenging game that puts your sports prediction talents to the ultimate test.
 The objective of the game is to accumulate the longest winning streak by selecting the winning team (or player) in advance of an ongoing variety of matchups.
 Are you good enough to win the ultimate prize - the grand prize of $1,000,000?

 Play the game

 On your "Make Picks" page you're challenged to select the winner of a listed matchup between teams, individual competitors or a combination of both.
 Each matchup has a locktime in which your selection must be submitted by.
 YOU CAN ONLY SELECT ONE MATCHUP AT A TIME.
 Once the matchup has gone FINAL you will be able to select the winner of a matchup which hasn't started yet.
 All matchups will be entered in the system by midnight PT and no matchups will be added by the Game Administrator after this time.